ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

 to establish which of two values (of e.g. `core.grid.cell_nx`) the user intended to provide.
 When settings are repeated, the validation of the configuration will fail.

-Validation occurs automatically when the configuration is loaded in.
+Validation occurs automatically when the simulation starts.
 If any issues are found then the simulation will terminate, with the details of the issues being written to the simulation log file.
 The validation checks for a much broader range of things that just repeated settings, including that configured input files actually exist and that numeric inputs are within a range of accepted values.

 ### Selecting the models you want to run